 The Neon Montage from La La Land

 There are several montages in the movie that pack a lot of landmarks and sights into just a few seconds.
-The first one is as the girls are driving along the 101 freeway through Hollywood we see a montage of iconic neon signs - Paty's Toluca Lake, Musso & Frank Grill and the Roxy are all real places that you can check out for yourself.
-Formosa closed in early 2017.
-There are a couple other neon signs like the Wilshire Royale and the Knickerbocker that are private apartment buildings.
+The first one is as the girls are driving along the 101 freeway through Hollywood we see a montage of iconic neon signs—Paty's Toluca Lake, Musso & Frank Grill, and the Roxy, which are all real places that you can check out for yourself.
+However, while Formosa, which was also featured in the film, closed in early 2017, it's expected to reopen in late 2019.
+There are a couple of other neon signs like the Wilshire Royale and the Knickerbocker that are private apartment buildings.